How a Realtors' Organization Used Graffiti-style Graphic Recording to Engage Summit Attendees

 If you're curious, here are the rest of the digital files

-Want graffiti-style recording, or another style at your event, meeting, or speaker series?
+Want graphic recording at your event, meeting, or speaker series?